Sam-Byford/CurrencyConverter/README.md

 # About

-The application takes user input and converts into the currency of their choice *
+The application takes user input and converts it into the currency of their choice *

 It uses rxjs for state management and reactive forms to handle data I/O.

-The application utilises jasmine unit tests to test completeness.
+The application utilises jasmine unit tests.

 The app can also be found hosted on azure - http://sambyfordcurrencyconverter.azurewebsites.net/ *